RoelofSetsFire/data-processing-1/info/30 Policies.md

 ## Missed activities and assignment deadlines

-The data processing course consists of several parts: the reading assignments and the questions that go with them and normal homework assignments.
-Attendence is required at the reading sessions and the lab sesssions.
+The data processing course consists of several parts: workshops, the design assignments and the lab assignments.
+Attendence is required at the workshops on Monday and the lab sesssions.
-The absence at the reading session results in missed opportunity to submit the accompanying assignment.
+You are allowed to miss one workshop, any extra absences will result in the personal penalty in the grade for the group assignment (10% per absence).
 Homework is to be handed in according to the [schedule], you are allowed one slipped deadline.

-If circumstances force you to miss a reading group meeting, a lab session or a homework deadline be sure to mention this to the instructors ahead of time, use our [email].
+If circumstances force you to miss a workshop, a lab session or a homework deadline be sure to mention this to the instructors ahead of time, use our [email].
 Feel free to discuss any issues that come up (you may be referred to our coordinator).